lucj/acorn-mongo/README.md

 ## Mongo as an Acorn Service

-This Acorn provides a MongoDB database as an Acorn Service.
-It can be used to easily get a MongoDB database for your application during development.

-The Acorn image of this service is hosted in GitHub container registry at [ghcr.io/acorn-io/mongodb](ghcr.io/acorn-io/mongodb)
+The Acornfile used to create a MongoDB based Acorn Service is available in the GitHub repository at [https://github.com/acorn-io/mongodb](https://github.com/acorn-io/mongodb).
+This service triggers the creation of a MongoDB database running in a single container which can easily be used by an application during development.

 This MongoDB instance:
 - is backed by a persistent volume
 - uses a default (auto generated) password for the root user
 - defines credentials for an additional user (with access limited to a given database)

-By default:
+The Acorn image of this service is hosted in GitHub container registry at [ghcr.io/acorn-io/mongodb](ghcr.io/acorn-io/mongodb)

+Currently this Acorn has the following configuration options:
 - *dbUser* of the additional user is automatically generated
 - *dbName* is set to "mydb"